“In and with God, we can direct our lives toward right relationship.” (A Song of Faith)

 as he had loved them.
 (A Song of Faith)

-The United Church prides itself on being open and welcoming as Jesus was, regardless of age, race, class, gender, orientation, or physical ability.
+The United Church prides itself on being open and welcoming as Jesus was, regardless of age, race, class, gender, orientation, identity, or ability.
 Children, for example, aren't viewed as adults-in-waiting; they're full and welcome participants at the heart of each congregation, bringing ideas and unique talents that can inspire the entire church.

 Indigenous peoples have always been a part of The United Church of Canada.
 “The Indigenous peoples of the lands that became Canada welcomed those who brought the Christian Gospel,” The United Church Manual tells us, “finding in it a confirmation of their understanding of relationship with the Creator, and in Jesus Christ an inclusiveness that embraced the wider human community.”
 Yet as Christians, we abused this welcome and imposed our own vision of civilization as a condition of existence and of accepting the gospel.
 We have since apologized for our part in colonization and “for the pain and suffering that our church’s involvement in Indian Residential Schools has caused.”
 As part of a long journey toward right relations, in 2012, the ongoing presence and spirituality of Indigenous peoples in the church was recognized by revisions to our crest.
 It now incorporates the four colours of the Medicine Wheel, and the Kanien'keha (Mohawk) phrase "Akwe Nia'Tetewá:neren," which means "All my relations."